timruhkopf/Codewars/Skyscraper7x7/README.md

 ## Solving Strategies

 In contrast to most of the repository's solutions, this one takes a
-combinatorial approach, that in the first pillar seeks to efficiently weeds out the inapplicable combinations for the rows and columns.
-The second pillar is solely aimed at the 7 by 7 ambiguous case which requires a new set of logic to conquer it; Recursion and Stacks, or more concisely Backtracking.
+combinatorial approach, that in the first pillar seeks to efficiently weed out the inapplicable combinations for the rows and columns.
+The second pillar is aimed at the 7 by 7 ambiguous case which requires a new set of logic to conquer it; Recursion and Stacks, or more concisely Backtracking.
+However, the latter proofs to be a fully fledged solver on its own.
 But before getting started with solving the problem, some (lazy) preprocessing is required.

 ### Preprocessing